 - Prepare teachers to use engaging and innovative instructional strategies to motivate students to learn about Reconstruction and other periods of American history.

 - Prepare teachers to use the tools of historical investigation to deepen and extend their knowledge of Reconstruction and American history.

 - Develop a collaborative exchange of practice between teachers and historians that improve their work and build a repertoire of high-quality examples and resource materials.

-America’s Reconstruction: The Untold Story will offer the three- week summer institute at the USCB historic campus in the heart of the Beaufort Historic District.
-However, sufficient time will also be spent at other sites in South Carolina and Georgia.
+America’s Reconstruction: The Untold Story will offer the three- week summer institute at the USCB historic campus in the heart of the Beaufort Historic District, and include study trips to other sites in the region.
 Learning about the history of Reconstruction through the lenses of time, space, and place will provide teacher scholars with a real sense of the landscape and the physical environment in which this history occurred.
-To ensure that our model of faculty development transfers beyond the 2017 institute, this intensive experience will be enhanced by web-based follow-up support that is designed to deepen teacher content knowledge and models effective strategies for historical investigation and increased student learning.
+To ensure that our model of faculty development transfers beyond the 2018 institute, this intensive experience will be enhanced by web-based follow-up support that is designed to deepen teacher content knowledge and models effective strategies for historical investigation and increased student learning.
 This online information center will provide universal access and be used to foster a collaborative exchange of practice.